A polynomial invariant and duality for triangulations: Introduction

-A more general four-variable polynomial invariant is defined for a simplicial complex $K$ embedded in an orientable $2n$-manifold $M$, using the intersection pairing structure on the middle-dimensional homology group $H_n(M)$.
+A more general four-variable polynomial invariant is defined for a CW complex $K$ (of dimension $\geq n$) embedded in an orientable $2n$-dimensional manifold $M$, using the intersection pairing structure on the middle-dimensional homology group $H_n(M)$.
 If $K$ is a triangulation of $M$, then as a consequence of the Poincar\'{e} duality on $M$ we prove

 where $K^*$ is the dual CW complex.
 The polynomial $P$ is analogously defined for handle decompositions of $M$, and the duality stated above also holds for a handle decomposition and its dual.
 While the polynomial $T_K$ discussed above may be defined in terms of a simplicial matroid, an interpretation of the invariant $P_{K, M}$ in the context of matroid theory is not currently known (except for the case of graphs on surfaces, see discussion in section \ref{questions}).
 If $M$ is oriented and its dimension is divisible by $4$, the polynomial $P_{K, M}$ may be further refined using the decomposition into positive-definite and negative-definite subspaces associated to the intersection pairing on $M$.